CABLE-LSM/TRENDY_V12/README.md

-[//]: # (Author: Lachlan Whyborn)
+[//]: # (Author: Lachlan Whyborn, Matthias Cuntz)
-[//]: # (Date Modified: )
+[//]: # (Date Modified: 2024-05-02)

 # TRENDY v12 Experiment Configuration

-This repository contains the auxiliary scripts required to run the TRENDY configuration on the RP23 NCI project on Gadi.
+This repository contains the auxiliary scripts required to run the TRENDY configuration on the biocomp cluster with files in /home/mcuntz.

 ## Usage

-Copy these scripts to do the desired run directory on Gadi.
-Access to the HH5 project is also required to run the python landmask script.
+Copy these scripts to do the desired run directory on biocomp.
+A valid anaconda environment with the name pystd is assumed.
 The changes needed to be made by the user are in the ```run_TRENDY.sh``` script and are:

 * Specify the location of the ```cable``` repository, by setting the ```cablecode``` variable on line 46.
 * Set the experiment to run by setting the ```experiment``` variable on line 26.
 The experiment names correspond to a set of internal configuration options.

-It's still not entirely clear what each of the experiments do.
-This will be clarified after discussions with the original custodians of the configuration.

 ## Resources